DarryanM/SEM_Group4/use-cases/use-case-15.md

 Data Analyst
 ### Trigger

-A request for Country Population information is to the Research Dept.
+A request for The top N populated Cities in a Country where N was provided by the user is sent to the Research Department.

 ## MAIN SUCCESS SCENARIO

-1. Organisation request population information
+1. Organisation request top N populated Cities in a Country population information.
-2. Data Analyst Captures specifics of Population information required
+2. Data Analyst Captures specifics of Population information required.
-3. Data Analyst able to extract report of Top # Populated Cities in a Country.
+3. Data Analyst able to extract report of Top N Populated Cities in a Country.
 4. Data Analyst provides report to organisation.